Reading Time: ( Word Count: )

 Ancient coins were rich in symbolism, promoting the attributes of deities and people and conveying many messages from political propaganda to religious celebration.
-In a world where few people could read or write they were not passive designs like many of our coins today, they were visual narratives that needed interpretation if they were to be correctly ‘read’ and appreciated.
+In a world where few people could read or write their evocative designs served as visual narratives that needed interpretation if they were to be correctly ‘read’ and appreciated.

 The convenience of coinage is that it is a form of currency – a combined unit of account, means of payment, and a store of value.
 Egypt did not have coinage in the form we know today, its wealth lay in the grain production that supported life, reminding us that coinage is also an abstraction, symbol, or representation – it is not the object of need itself.
 The value of grain as food is directly self-evident.

 For Egyptian workers, like those building the pyramids, bread and beer were a form of currency, paid as wage rations because they were staples of the Egyptian diet.
 There were standard sizes for beer jars, and loaves were baked using a standard recipe.